 Hi, good to hear from you, and thank you, I’m glad you find the site useful.

-You see when you said you ‘still fight every day with anxiety and panic about your relationship’?
-Try to think about it a little differently, as I am guessing that you are struggling with thoughts and not your relationship.
+Do you see when you said you ‘still fight every day with anxiety and panic about your relationship’?
+Try to think about it differently, as I am guessing you are struggling with thoughts and not your relationship.

-I am guessing that when you left previous relationships, it might have been to do with what happens when you get obsessive thoughts relating to relationships.
-Once they take hold, it really does not matter whether your relationship is good or bad, as what is going on in your head and how it makes you feel, is just awful and overwhelming.
+I am guessing that when you left previous relationships, it might have been to do with what happens when you get obsessive thoughts about relationships.
+Once they take hold, it does not matter whether your relationship is good or bad, as what is going on in your head and how it makes you feel is just awful and overwhelming.

-It feeds anxiety, and can feel like a constant fight, so it was possibly easier to walk away and get some sort of peace.
+It feeds anxiety and can feel like a constant fight, so it was possibly easier to walk away and get some peace.

 You will know this already, but if you are obsessing about your relationship, it is just like the old OCD thoughts relating to hurting others and yourself.
 They do not reflect reality.

-The reality is, you said it yourself, you have an amazing guy and you are relaxed and comfortable in your relationship, so we need to get the thoughts to dull down and feel less important.
+You said it yourself; you have a fantastic guy, and you are relaxed and comfortable in your relationship, so we need to get the thoughts to dull down and feel less important.

 My thoughts on mindfulness?
 Excellent.
-Although, please don’t go all gung-ho into mindfulness and stop your meds (as stopping medication quickly will have it’s own problems.)
+Although, please don’t go all gung-ho into mindfulness and stop your meds (as stopping medication quickly will have its problems.)

 Mindfulness, over time, will lessen the impact of your thought processes.
 You know that you are happy in your relationship, but the trouble is, your habitual thought processes do not seem to realize that yet, or this is the way it might appear.

 You might do, what most of us do, and wonder why you get the thoughts, or you might know that they are meaningless and just part of OCD.
 That said, they can seem real.
-Even if you are able to separate yourself from this, the thoughts alone will feed anxiety and stop you from enjoying your relationship.
+Even if you can separate yourself from this, the thoughts alone will feed anxiety and stop you from enjoying your relationship.

-Your thoughts are stealing you away from the moments you have with your boyfriend.
-Even the mundane aspects, such as going to Tesco’s are brighter when you have a partner!
+Your thoughts are stealing you from your moments with your boyfriend.
+Even the mundane aspects, such as going to Tesco, are brighter when you have a partner!

-In my opinion, if you start a mindfulness practice it will help you with a few things.
+If you start a mindfulness practice, it will help you with a few things.

-Say for example, you are just walking down the street with your partner and you start obsessing about your relationship.
-If you are being mindful, you will keep bringing your attention back to what you are doing; just walking down the street.
+Say, for example, you are just walking down the street with your partner, and you start obsessing about your relationship.
+If you are mindful, you will keep bringing your attention back to what you are doing, just walking down the street.

 Back to the example of walking down the street.
-The more time you take to practice mindfulness formally, the easier it will be to just note the thought and carry on walking down the street.
-The more you are able to do this (just note the thoughts and carry on) the more attention you are paying to the reality of your relationship (which is great!) and the less attention you are paying to your thoughts.
+The more time you take to practice mindfulness formally, the easier it will be to note the thought and carry on walking down the street.
+The more you can do this (note the thoughts and carry on), the more attention you are paying to the reality of your relationship (which is excellent!) and the less attention you are paying to your thoughts.

-That is a key part, and one of the many reasons I love mindfulness.
-There can be two people with exactly the same life and circumstances, but each can experience it differently, depending on what they attend to in their brain.
-Attention is a really important thing.
+That is a crucial part and one of the many reasons I love mindfulness.
+There can be two people with the same life and circumstances, but each can experience it differently, depending on what they attend to in their brain.
+Attention is an essential thing.

-Most of us do not really notice what our brain attends to (by attention I mean what we choose to think about, and how we think about it.)
-For most of us, there isn’t really a choice either, we get caught up in our thought processes, that usually occur without an invitation from ourselves, and we can get steam rolled.
+Most of us do not notice what our brain attends to (by attention, I mean what we choose to think about and how we think about it.)
+For most of us, there isn’t a choice either, we get caught up in our thought processes, which usually occur without an invitation from ourselves, and we can get steamrolled.

-When I mention control, some people may think this goes against mindfulness, but what I mean is, I can exercise choice.
-I am more aware now, say for example, if I just feel crap, or angry, to pay close attention to my thoughts, as usually where my attention is (the feeling of my thoughts) has a lot to do with keeping the negative emotions going.
+When I mention control, some people may think this goes against mindfulness, but what I mean is I can exercise choice.
+I am more aware now, for example, if I feel crap or angry, to pay close attention to my thoughts, as usual where my attention is (the feeling of my thoughts) has a lot to do with keeping the negative emotions going.

-In order to get to the stage where thoughts (regardless of what they are about) have less of a hold on you, takes practice.
+Getting to the stage where thoughts (regardless of what they are about) have less of a hold on you takes practice.
 I always think of this as a gym for the mind (and always apologize to the neuro-scientists for saying that!)
 You can get locked in a thought process.
-The more you think about something, the more likely you are to think about it again.
-Like flexing a muscle.
+The more you think about something, the more likely you will think about it again like flexing a muscle.

-You want to dull down that muscle, let it waste away.
-Mindfulness will help you to do this, and also help to take away the emotion that comes with the thoughts.
+If you want to dull down that muscle, let it waste away.
+Mindfulness will help you to do this and also help to take away the emotion that comes with the thoughts.

-Keeping it alive, creates the doubt, takes you away from your relationship, and it is then, rewind, repeat, rewind repeat, the same script keeps running.
+Keeping it alive creates doubt, takes you away from your relationship, and it is then, rewind, repeat, rewind, repeat, the same script keeps running.

 If you were beside me now and we were talking about it.
-You might want reassurance from me, that everything is okay.
-I would be stopping your conversation each time you start it, as the reassurance will never be enough.
-I would seem quite rude 🙂 as I wouldn’t engage in the conversation, although my intention would not be, to be rude, my intention would be to stop keeping it alive in your head.
+You might want reassurance from me that everything is okay.
+I would stop your conversation each time you start it, as the reassurance will never be enough.
+I would seem quite rude 🙂 as I wouldn’t engage in the conversation; although my intention would not be to be rude, I would intend to stop keeping it alive in your head.

 This is what mindfulness will do for you